© Lisa Jane Rimmer

 “Didn’t you try to think of something nice like I told you?”

-“Yes I did, I thought of the stars in the sky, but I still feel very tired.”
+“Yes I did, I thought of the stars in the sky, but I am still very tired.”

 “Shusssshhhh!”
 Lily said to Mr. Bear, “let’s tell Mum later.”

 With that, she got out of bed and walked across to the window.
-As she gazed up into the bright sky she whispered, “see you tonight little star.”
+As she gazed up into the bright sky she whispered, “I hope I see you tonight little star.”

 Nights passed and Lily grew impatient, she had decided to try and reach him herself.
-One day whilst her Mum was busy nattering away on the phone in the front room Lily took her chance.
+One day while her Mum was busy in the front room talking on the phone, Lily took her chance.

 At the foot of the stairs in the hallway stood a huge bookcase.